tihornezic/movies-app-next/README.md

 - in order to run the project, you will need to generate an API key from [TMDB.org](https://www.themoviedb.org/settings/api)
 - then make sure to create a .env at the project root and copy the contents of .env.example and make sure to replace `replace-with-your-real-tmdb-token-here` with your generated API key from previous step
 - make sure your Docker (Engine) Desktop is up and running
-- to build and run the docker container run `docker-compose build`
+- to build the docker container run `docker-compose build`
 - to run it, run `docker-compose up`